 In a nutshell

-Avatar is an action science fiction adventure aimed at a male teenage and young adult audience but likely to entertain adults of all ages.
+Avatar is an action, sciencefiction adventure aimed at a male teenage and young adult audience, best suited for children over 15 and likely to entertain adults of all ages.
 The film’s CGI enhanced alien characters are extremely realistic.
 The story line is not a new one with many similarities to events in both current and past human history.